All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications cause body dysmorphia?

-GLP-1 medications do not directly cause body dysmorphia.
-However, the rapid weight loss they facilitate can create conditions where dysmorphia is more likely to develop because the brain has less time to adjust to physical changes.
+GLP-1 medications don't directly cause body dysmorphia.
+But the rapid weight loss they help with can create conditions where dysmorphia is more likely to develop because the brain has less time to adjust to physical changes.

 Should I see a therapist for body dysmorphia after weight loss?

 If body image concerns are affecting your quality of life, yes.
 A therapist trained in CBT or body image issues can provide tools that are difficult to develop on your own.
-There is no shame in seeking support for something this complex.
+There's no shame in seeking support for something this complex.

 Will body dysmorphia go away on its own?